 Now you will have Reset settings to their original default and clean up a computer as options.
 Choose Reset settings to their original default > Restore settings.

-Note: While resetting or restoring chrome settings to their original default, it will remove all your saved passwords, bookmarks as well as browsing history.
+Note: While resetting or restoring Chrome settings to their original default, it will remove all your saved passwords, bookmarks as well and browsing history.
 Therefore, you must take a backup first and then proceed further.

 11. Completely Scan Your Computer for Viruses or Malware

-However, if you have already used chrome’s inbuilt clean-up tool, that would have already shown up issues.
+However, if you have already used Chrome’s inbuilt clean-up tool, that would have already shown issues.
 But for complete satisfaction, we would recommend you run a complete malware scan using any reputed malware scanning tool.

 Wrapping it up!